kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

 In the last column you can see the sum over the user weights multiplied by the size and weight z-scores per row.

 Given the example data and s=1 and w=2, `compression B` would have the lowest summed z-score and thus be best!
-This means that the characteristics of this data and the label `compression B` will be used to train the model.
+This means that the characteristics of this data (such as `num_rows` etc) and the label `compression B` will be used to train the model.

 In the end, the input will be this result for each file (so the sample size is `number_of_files`; not `number_of_files * number_of_compression`).

-A sample data set might look like (completely made up numbers):
+A sample data set might look like (completely made up):

 ```
-num_cols num_rows  missing |            label
+num_cols num_rows  missing |       best_label
       19     1000      0.1 |           csv+bz
        5    10000        0 | fastparquet+GZIP
       55     2333      0.2 |   pyarrow+brotli